Mattheus Oliveira: Farense

-In January 2023, Mattheus signed with Farense in Liga Portugal 2.
+In January 2023, Oliveira signed with Farense in Liga Portugal 2.
 At the end of the season, the Faro club finished second in the league, achieving promotion to the Primeira Liga.

 On 30 September 2023, in a Primeira Liga match at the Estádio de São Luís, Oliveira scored two free kicks against his former club Sporting CP, with Farense losing by 2–3.

+Tampa Bay Rowdies

+On 18 March, 2026, Tampa Bay Rowdies of the USL Championship announced they had signed Oliveira to a contract for the 2026 season.
+In July, 2026 Mattheus and Tampa Bay Rowdies reached a mutual agreement allowing Matheus to return to Farense in Liga Portugal 2.